 A colourful throw can instantly add personality to a bedroom or living room.
 RCA graduates Harriet Wallace-Jones and Emma Sewell set up their studio Wallace Sewell in 1990 and all their products are woven in the UK.
-They now sell their work across 300 stockists in 20 countries and have also designed seating fabric for the London underground.
-The Emmeline pinstripe lambswool throw is £260 from a range at Wolf & Badger.*
+They now sell their work in 20 countries and have also designed seating fabric for the London underground.
+Lambswool throws start at £295 from a range at Wolf & Badger.*

 Sourdough British wool throw

-Eleanor Pritchard‘s Sourdough throw features limestone grey and white graphic pattern with a tumeric yellow trim.
+Eleanor Pritchard‘s Sourdough throw features limestone grey and white graphic pattern with a turmeric yellow trim.
 It is woven in West Wales from undyed British yarn – a blend of Welsh Mountain, Jacob and Suffolk Lowland wool.
 Eleanor’s designs are inspired by mid-century design and vernacular British textiles.
 Sourdough throw is £288 from Heal’s*.

 Zesty yellow and lime throw